Stella Nervini: Life and career

 Born in Milan, Nervini grew up in Florence, where she started playing volleyball when she was 8.
 Her professional career started at 14 years old with San Michele, in the B1 league, the third category of Italian women's volleyball.

-In 2019, Nervini In 2019, at the age of 16, she finished as runner-up at the U18 World Championship, and in 2021, she became world champion at FIVB Volleyball Women's U20 World Championship.
+In 2019, at the age of 16, Nervini finished as runner-up at the U18 World Championship, and in 2021, she became world champion at FIVB Volleyball Women's U20 World Championship.
 After playing for Club Italia for two seasons, in 2022 she made her A1 League debut with Chieri.
 In 2023, she became vice world champion in the 2023 FIVB Volleyball Women's U21 World Championship, being named best spiker of the tournament.

 In 2024, Nervini won the gold medal at the U22 European Volleyball Championship.
 The same year, she received her first call-up to the senior national team.
-In 2025, she made her official debut made her debut with the Italian team in the match against Japan at the Nations League; Italy went on to win the tournament.
+In 2025, she made her debut with the Italian team in the match against Japan at the Nations League; Italy went on to win the tournament.
 Nervini was also part of the Italian roster at the 2025 FIVB Women's Volleyball World Championship.